optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

   and limiting each optimizer to 100 function evaluations.
 - The basic namespaces help to quickly see what is influenced by a specific option.
 This works especially well to distinguish stopping options and convergence criteria from other tuning parameters of the algorithms.
+However, it would be enough to keep them as a naming convention if we find it hard to support the `.` notation.
 - All options are documented in the estimagic documentation, i.e. we do not link to the docs of original packages.